What you need to know about cremation services and costs in California

 The Bay Area, including San Francisco, San Jose, Oakland, and Stockton, compares very similarly to LA, with cremation prices ranging from around $1,000 to $3,300.
 Marin County has one of the highest cremation rates in the country, and cremation is undoubtedly a popular choice for many Bay Area residents.

-Several cremation companies have chosen to focus on the demand for simple and low-cost direct cremation, offering arrangements that can be completed without even needing to visit a funeral home.
+Several cremation companies have chosen to focus on the demand for simple, low-cost direct cremation, offering arrangements that can be completed without even visiting a funeral home.

 What can you expect to pay for cremation in Sacramento, CA?